Police arrest trespasser near Mar-a-Lago

 Police made contact with the suspect, Donald Cleveland, who was arrested after officials said he was warned about trespassing.

-Palm Beach police said they began the process of towing his vehicle and a suspicious package was discovered.
+Palm Beach police said they were in the process of towing his vehicle, a Hyundai sedan, when a suspicious package was discovered.

 Officers reached out to the Palm Beach County Sheriff's Office for assistance evaluating the suspicious package.
 The package was later determined to not be a hazard.